 This policy covers:

 - International travel;

-- Travel for staff development activities (including Study Assistance and Professional Development Fund activities); and
+- Travel for staff development activities (including Study Assistance and Professional Development Fund activities);

 3.13 All travellers are to acquit their travel within ten working days of the travel being completed.

 3.14 To be approved by the relevant financial delegate prior to issue and use, Travel Vouchers such as Cabcharge cards and eTickets, coupons and travel-specific debit cards (e.g., Transport Canberra MyWay cards) must be used for official undertakings only, including for the following purposes though not limited to:

 - performing official duty outside of normal office hours where other forms of transport to or from the staff members normal place of residence or other bona-fide location are not practical options;

 - where required for an official CIT visitor;

 - where staff are required to attend other premises including other CIT campuses for meetings where no practical/suitable, time efficient or alternative means of transport are available; or